jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 **If you grabbed a binary, skip this step.**

 Before compiling, make sure that your system has all the right dependencies installed.
 As this guide utilizes the Bitcoin Core GUI, you must compile support for the GUI and have the `qt5` dependency already installed.
 To test the new wallet changes, make sure that you installed the `sqlite3` dependency.
-Here are some guides to compile Bitcoin Core from source for [OSX](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md), [Windows](https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md), [FreeBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-freebsd.md), [NetBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-netbsd.md), [OpenBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-openbsd.md), and [UNIX](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).
+Here are some guides to compile Bitcoin Core from source for [UNIX/Linux](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md), [macOS](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md), [Windows](https://github.com/bitcoin/bitcoin/blob/master/doc/build-windows.md), [FreeBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-freebsd.md), [NetBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-netbsd.md), and [OpenBSD](https://github.com/bitcoin/bitcoin/blob/master/doc/build-openbsd.md).

 #### 3. Create a new data directory
 We will be creating and supplying a new data directory for our node to run from.
-Starting from the root of your Bitcoin release candidate directory, run:
+Starting from the root of your Bitcoin release candidate directory, make yourself the new testing data directory with:

 ``` bash
 mkdir /tmp/21-rc-test
 ```

-This will ensure you aren't using any old data and that you an easily access it.
+This will ensure you aren't using any old data and that you can easily access it.
 We'll nuke it when this is all over.

 ---